 How Medicare Copays Work

 Generally, Medicare copays are a fixed fee that will kick in once you meet your Medicare deductible.
-It’s important to note that Medicare does not charge copays for services that fall under Original Medicare (Part A and Part B).
+It’s important to note that Medicare does not charge copays for services under Original Medicare (Part A and Part B).
 Let’s jump in and look at a basic breakdown of what you can expect to see regarding Medicare copays.